christianbundy/node-kill-meteor/README.md

 ## Usage

-Use `kill-meteor` from the command-line, too.
+Use with the command-line, too.

 ```sh
 kill-meteor